 "I was in the middle of saying my second Raqat prayer when I heard gun-fire coming from the women's section of the mosque.
 I could not escape.
 I saw a man wearing an Afghan National Civil Order Police uniform carrying an AK47 with extra magazines, hand grenades, and a pistol.
 He started shooting indiscriminately at people.
 He shot my brother.
 Hand grenades were also used during the attack.
 I tried to find a place to hide but couldn't find one.
 Finally, I found a room that is used by Imams and hid there with two others until the shooting finally stopped around 45 minutes later.
 I saw two dead men inside the mosque and an injured woman by the door.
-There were more women than men at the mosque that night."269
+There were more women than men at the mosque that night."
+273

 -- Victim of a Daesh/ISKP claimed mass shooting at Karte Sakhi shrine, Kabul city on 11 October that killed 19 civilians and injured 60 others.
-270
+274

-Throughout 2016, Anti-Government Elements continued to intentionally target civilians by directing attacks against civilians and civilian objects.271 Of all civilian casualties documented by UNAMA in 2016, 24 per cent occurred as a result of attacks intentionally directed at civilians or civilian objects, consistent with trends in 2015.272 UNAMA reiterates that attacks intentionally directed at civilians and civilian objects, including judicial officials and prosecutors, civilian Government workers (such as civilian Government buildings in district administration centres), embassies and consulates, media professionals, humanitarian de-miners, non-governmental organization workers and religious minorities are serious violations of international law that may amount to war crimes.273 In certain contexts, when conducted as part of a widespread or systematic attack against a specific civilian population, such attacks may also constitute crimes against humanity.274
+Throughout 2016, Anti-Government Elements continued to intentionally target civilians by directing attacks against civilians and civilian objects.275 Of all civilian casualties documented by UNAMA in 2016, 24 per cent occurred as a result of attacks intentionally directed at civilians or civilian objects, consistent with trends in 2015.276 UNAMA reiterates that attacks intentionally directed at civilians and https://twitter.com/Terror_Monitor/status/786176073163694080, last accessed 16 January 2017.